awangdev/leet-code/KnowledgeHash.md

 ```
 - Each segment tree node needs to possess some value to be useful.

+## 用法
+- which of these intervals contain a given point
+- which of these points are in a given interval
+- track max in the range
+- track count of nodes in the range

 # Red Black Tree
 ## 基本知识